jeffrmorton/earthsync/README.md

 ## Features
 - Real-time 3D visualization of Schumann Resonance with labeled axes (Frequency: 0-55 Hz, Time, Amplitude).
-- Full-screen 3D chart that adjusts to window size, with a yellow line highlighting the last active detector’s data, perfectly centered and unobstructed.
+- Full-screen 3D chart that adjusts to window size, with a yellow line highlighting the last active detector’s data.
-- Globe at the bottom of the sidebar (200x200 pixels) displaying detector locations (red when active within 5 seconds, blue when idle) with hoverable location tooltips.
+- Globe at the bottom of the sidebar displaying detector locations (red when active within 5 seconds, blue when idle) with hoverable location tooltips.
 - Multi-detector support with unique IDs (e.g., `detector1`, `detector2`, `detector3`).
 - User authentication (register/login).
 - Historical data retrieval with server-side caching (5-minute TTL) and detector filtering by ID.